-Also known as SIM-jacking, SIM-splitting, SIM or number-hijacking or port-out scamming, SIM swap fraud is where a victim’s phone number is taken over by a fraudster using social engineering to circumvent the safeguards that many apps, websites and wireless providers have in place.
+Also known as SIM-jacking, SIM-splitting, SIM-hijacking or port-out scamming, SIM swap fraud is where a victim’s phone number is taken over by a fraudster using social engineering to circumvent the safeguards that many apps, websites and wireless providers have in place.
 By canceling a victim’s SIM card (subscriber identity module card) and transferring control of the victim’s phone number to their own SIM card, the fraudster can change the victim’s usernames and passwords in order to access their bank accounts, apps and more.

 How Does SIM Swap Fraud Work?

 A SIM swap fraudster typically obtains information about their victim before perpetrating the attack.
 Phishing emails, malware, phone calls, the dark web and social media are all tools of their trade.
 The fraudster uses the information they’ve gathered to social-engineer a customer care representative from the victim’s wireless carrier.

 1. Call.
 “Frank the Fraudster” uses information about “Vince the Victim” to convince “Carol at Customer Care” that Frank is Vince.
 Even if Frank doesn’t know all of Vince’s info, just knowing something like the last two phone numbers that called Vince’s phone can be enough to convince Carol—especially if Frank placed those last two calls himself.

 2. Switch.
 Now that Carol has verifying information, Frank requests that Carol transfer Vince’s phone number to a new SIM that Frank holds.
 Carol thinks she is talking to Vince and has no reason not to comply—she’s just trying to provide good customer service to someone who she thinks is a loyal customer in need of help.